India cancels orders for Chinese COVID-19 test kits; says will not lose a single rupee

 "The ICMR has not made any payment in respect of these supplies.
-Because of the due process followed (not going for procurement with 100 per cent advance amount), Government of India does not stand to lose a single rupee," the health ministry said, in the midst of a raging controversy over the procurement.
+Because of the due process followed (not going for procurement with 100 per cent advance amount), Government of India does not stand to lose a single rupee," the health ministry said.

-Earlier, Congress leader Rahul Gandhi alleged that some people were indulging in profiteering while supplying rapid test kits for COVID-19 to the government and demanded that Prime Minister Narendra Modi take strict action against them.

-The Congress cited media reports about rapid test kits being sold at around 150 per cent profits to the government and asked Modi to fix responsibility for the same.

 The two companies approached the court after Matrix sought full payment for the kits before delivering them, according to details submitted in the court.